Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Demonstration setup

 \subsection{Hyperparameter optimization}

-To ensure a consistent basis for comparison across models, we perform HPO using the Optuna library \cite{optuna_2019}.
-Each configuration is evaluated via repeated $k$-fold cross-validation, with two repetitions and between three and five folds depending on the dataset size.
+To ensure a consistent basis for comparison across models, we perform HPO using the Optuna library \cite{optuna_2019} { employing a Tree-structured Parzen Estimator (TPE) sampler \cite{watanabeTreeStructuredParzenEstimator2025}.
+We allocate a budget of $60$ trials per dataset.
+This allocation is justifiable given that our search space has only three hyperparameters.
+Even under the conservative theoretical bounds of random search, $60$ iterations provide a $95\%$ probability ($1 - 0.95^{60} \approx 0.954$) of sampling a configuration within the top $5\%$ of the search space volume \cite{bergstraRandomSearchHyperParameter}.
+Since TPE leverages Bayesian optimization to prioritize promising regions, it is expected to locate optimal configurations more efficiently than this baseline.} Furthermore, each configuration is evaluated via repeated $k$-fold cross-validation, { with three repetitions and five folds.
+Once the best configuration is found, it is trained three separate times, with small perturbations on the initialization, and the best performing model is saved for sampling.}

 We optimize three key parameters: the learning rate, which controls the optimizer step size; the bandwidth multiplier, which scales the median-heuristic kernel width; and the initialization multiplier, which adjusts the amplitude of the initial weights.
-Other settings---such as the number of ansatz layers and the optimizer choice---showed negligible influence on performance in preliminary tests and were therefore kept fixed.
+Other settings---such as the optimizer choice---showed negligible influence on performance in preliminary tests and were therefore kept fixed.